kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

 Learn more about [the block list of Services in API Gateway](../technical-reference/05-20-blacklisted-services.md).

-To see which Services are blocked in Kyma by default, check the [serviceBlockList](https://github.com/kyma-project/kyma/blob/main/resources/api-gateway/values.yaml).
+To see which Services are blocked by default, check the [serviceBlockList](https://github.com/kyma-project/kyma/blob/main/resources/api-gateway/values.yaml).

 ---
 ## Occupied host